Important Announcement: We are relaunching our ReUnite Project!

 Questions?

-If you have any questions about the ReUnite Project, our current referral acceptance status, the process of referring a sponsor for reunification assistance, or you are unsure whether a case is appropriate to refer to ReUnite, please don’t hesitate to contact ReUnite Project Director Molly Chew at molly@vecina.org.
+If you have any questions about the ReUnite Project, our current referral acceptance status, the process of referring a sponsor for reunification assistance, or you are unsure whether a case is appropriate to refer to ReUnite, please don’t hesitate to contact our ReUnite team at ReUnite@vecina.org.

 We are grateful for your continued partnership and we look forward to helping reunite more families!